-The majority of growers in eastern Washington place P in a band beneath the surface with nitrogen, or directly with the seed.
-Clearly, this placement method is leading to high P use efficiency.
+Wheat growers in eastern Washington are in a below-maintenance P fertility program.
+In low (<12-inch annual) precipitation, winter wheat-fallow environments, few use P fertilizer due to low yield potential and need to minimize input costs.
+Growers that do use P place it in a band beneath the surface with nitrogen, or directly with the seed at rates below crop removal.
+Band placement method is leading to high P use efficiency.
 However, the sustainability of this P management program is questionable.
-We are interested in explaining the apparent contradiction between below-maintenance P applications and the apparent increase in soil test P concentrations.
+We are interested in explaining the apparent contradiction between below-maintenance P applications and the apparent increase in soil test P concentrations reported by many growers.
 One explanation may be related to changing soil pH.
 In alkaline soil, inorganic P is associated mainly with Ca-based minerals.
+In acidic soil, inorganic P is associated mainly with Ca-based minerals.
 In acidic soil, inorganic P is associated mainly with Fe/Al-based minerals.
 In the past 25 years soil pH has declined throughout eastern Washington and northern Idaho due to the use of ammonium-based fertilizers.
 It is likely that this recent pH decline has or will result in a shift in inorganic P forms from calcium to Fe/Al-based minerals.
 During the transition from neutral/alkaline to acidic soil pH, soluble and plant available forms of P may temporarily increase as calcium-based minerals dissolve and Fe/Al-based minerals form.

 Beginning in fall 2004 we conducted a series of P fertility studies in a chemical fallowwinter wheat production system in the low rainfall zone of eastern Washington.
 Various rates of fluid P fertilizer were applied in a deep band directly beneath the seed row at planting.
 Reponses to P were obtained in each of three years and with soil test P levels at or above critical values (Figure 1).
 These responses to P suggest more routine P use may be warranted in the low rainfall zones.
 High rates of fertilizer P appeared to reduce yield compared to intermediate rates in one year (Figure 1).
 Residual effects of P applications were not measured but are expected.
 Based on the results of this earlier research we conducted experiments to evaluate dryland winter wheat responses to fluid and dry P fertilizer in low and high rainfall zones of eastern Washington State.
 The intent was to compare wheat responses to dry and fluid P in more common crop-tillage fallow and annual cropping systems.